Mandatory Vessel Grounding Insurance

-(A) required to be registered with DLNR/DOBOR pursuant to HRS Section 200‑31(a); or
+Required to be registered with DLNR/DOBOR pursuant to HRS Section 200‑31(a); or

-(B) operated in State ocean waters with a valid documentation number from the United States Coast Guard.
+Operated in State ocean waters with a valid documentation number from the United States Coast Guard.

 The insurance requirement also applies to vessels under 26’ in length if the owner of the vessel has grounded a vessel of any length anywhere in the state or state ocean waters.

-NOTE: Vessel length is the length of the vessel as originally manufactured, and modifications will not be included in the calculation of length.
+For the purposes of determining insurance requirements, vessel length is the length of the vessel as originally manufactured, and modifications will not be included in the calculation of length.

 When registering a vessel for the first time,

 When renewing/transferring registration, and

+While the vessel is being operated on state waters.
 If you are boarded by DLNR enforcement officers, you may be inspected for carriage requirements, proof of certification to operate the vessel AND proof of insurance.